 Ben’s Burgers, Fortitude Valley: We can’t start a list of cheap eats without first acknowledging the institution that has taken out the Best Cheap Eats category in our EAT/drink Awards for a few years running.
-The public has picked Ben’s Burgers as their cheap eat spot of choice, most likely due to the fact that its burgers are reasonably inexpensive (a burger, chips and beer will only cost you $20) but also because the taste of the burgs can’t be beat.
-If you pop in on Tuesdays between 6:00–9:00 pm, you can take advantage of Ben’s two-for-one deal, too!
+The public has picked Ben’s Burgers as their cheap eat spot of choice, most likely due to the fact that its burgers are reasonably inexpensive (a classic burger is $12 and chips will set you back just $5) but also because the taste of the burgs can’t be beat.

-Botanica, Red Hill and Teneriffe: A takeaway salad from Red Hill’s Botanica will last you two meals and only costs $12.
+Botanica, Red Hill, Camp Hill and Teneriffe: A takeaway salad from Botanica will last you two meals and only costs $12.
 Botanica’s bonus is the variety so you will rarely see yourself doubling up (unless you find a sure-fire favourite).

 Hellbound, New Farm: This graffiti-adorned haunt puts a rock-and-roll spin on its menu, with delicious comfort food up for grabs.
-On Wednesdays, the Hellbound kitchen pumps out serves of its hot wings for 50 cents a wing, while Thursdays see the kitchen dishing out $4 tacos and $10 quesadillas.
-Grab some loose change and chow down!
+On Wednesdays, the Hellbound kitchen pumps out serves of its hot wings for 50 cents a wing, so grab some loose change and chow down!

 Salt Meats Cheese, Newstead and South Bank: We swoon at the sight of a picture-perfect pizza or bowl of pasta, and Salt Meats Cheese has both available for cheap.
 Both the Newstead and South Bank locations offer lunch specials from Monday to Friday – meals are just $20 with your choice of drink.